devbyray/devbyrayray-blog-nuxt/content/posts/2023-04-04-use-chatgpt-to-become-a-better-developer.md

 Well, ChatGPT has got me covered as well.

-Sometimes I use it to brainstorm and sometimes ask for additional test cases I missed.
+Sometimes I use it to brainstorm and ask for additional test cases I missed.

 It really helped my team and me, and I wrote better code for testing 💪

 ---

-## 5. Let ChatGPT re-write your code for better readability
+## ChatGPT can re-write your code for better readability

 Sometimes you find these code examples online and wonder how it works and if there is an easier way to write them.